Kerry Melville

-Kerry Melville Reid MBE (née Melville; born 7 August 1947) is a former professional tennis player from Australia.
-During her 17-year career, Reid won one Grand Slam singles title and 26 other singles titles and was the runner-up in 40 singles tournaments.
+Kerry Melville Reid MBE (née Melville; born 7 August 1947) is an Australian former professional tennis player.
+During her 17-year career, Reid won a major singles title and 26 other singles titles, and was the runner-up in 40 singles tournaments.
 Reid was included in the year-end world top-ten rankings for 12 consecutive years (1968–1979).
 She won at least one tournament annually from 1966 through 1979, except for 1975.
 Her career-high ranking was world No. 5 in 1971, behind Margaret Court, Billie Jean King, Evonne Goolagong, and Rosie Casals.

 Career

 Melville won 27 singles tournaments and was runner-up in 37 more between 1963 and 1979.
-Against Hall of Fame players, Melville beat Margaret Court three times, Billie Jean King eight times, Evonne Goolagong six times, Chris Evert twice, Martina Navratilova once, Rosie Casals 20 times, Francoise Durr 14 times, Nancy Richey eight times, Virgnia Wade four times, Tracy Austin three times, and Hana Mandlikova twice.
+Against Hall of Fame players, Melville beat Margaret Court three times, Billie Jean King eight times, Evonne Goolagong six times, Chris Evert twice, Martina Navratilova once, Rosie Casals 20 times, Francoise Durr 14 times, Nancy Richey eight times, Virginia Wade four times, Tracy Austin three times, and Hana Mandlikova twice.
 Overall, Reid played 1,047 matches from 1962 to 1985, with a win-loss record of 737 to 310 (70.4% winning ratio).

 In January 1977, Reid won her sole Grand Slam singles title when she defeated fellow Australian Dianne Fromholtz in the final of the Australian Open in two sets.
 Reid and Fromholtz were the only top-ten players who played the tournament.
 The previous week, Reid also defeated Fromholtz in the final of the New South Wales Open, where Reid and Fromholtz again were the only top-ten players who entered.

 Melville began her Grand Slam tennis career in 1963 when she reached the third round of the Australian Championships.
 In 1966, she reached the semifinals of both the Australian Championships and the U.S. Championships, defeating Billie Jean King in the second round of the latter tournament.
 In 1967, Melville again reached the semifinals of the Australian Championships and reached the semifinals of the French Championships for the first and only time.

 Melville was the women's singles runner-up at the 1970 Australian Open, losing to Margaret Court in the final in straight sets.
 However, the Australian Tennis Federation banned Melville and fellow Australian Judy Tegart from playing the Australian Open in 1971 and 1972, owing to their roles in having started the Virginia Slims circuit.
 Melville was the singles runner-up at the US Open in 1972, losing to King after defeating Chris Evert in the semifinal in straight sets.